Televisual Editorial Contents and Reader profile

 Our every issue Genre Reports cover Entertainment & Comedy, Factual, Live Production (both Sport and Events) and Drama each deconstructing the television discipline with on the record comment from the main commissioners and leading producers

-Over the year we have regular reports and tracking surveys covering all the main production disciplines (Outside Broadcast, TV and Film Studios, the Top 10 Rental Cameras, Production Technology Survey, The Audio Report, The VFX Report…)
+Over the year we have regular reports and tracking surveys covering all the main production disciplines (Outside Broadcast, TV and Film Studios, the Top 10 Rental Cameras, The Audio Report, The VFX Report…).
+And as the production requirements shift towards 4K, HDR and Atmos with cloud-based workflows and rapidly evolving VFX protocols, Televisual is the go-to magazine for the producer and operator alike.

 And technical summary reports exploring changing workflows for the busy producer and resource manager (like HDR, cloud and hybrid production and post, or IP and remote live production workflows) and how they enhance or speed up production and save production expenditure